Observations in TNG: "The Big Goodbye"

 A better look at the device in HD.

-When the holodeck arch re-opens, a corridor wall is seen directly opposite the entrance.
+The holodeck arch re-opens and a corridor wall is seen directly opposite the entrance.
 When the shot switches to Cyrus Redblock and Felix Leech leaving the holodeck, they are suddenly standing on the regular corridor set with no wall like that in sight.
 Their location corresponds to the location of the holodeck entrance in "Encounter at Farpoint".
 No changes

 As they are mere projections, Redblock and Leech lose coherence outside the holodeck.